 There are over 320,000 foreign domestic workers (FDHs) in Hong Kong.
 The vast majority are women from the Philippines and Indonesia, with a small percentage also coming from Thailand, Myanmar, Bangladesh, Nepal, Pakistan and Sri Lanka.
 Most places these workers originate from have limited job opportunities.
 This forces them to leave their families behind in order to earn a living abroad and support their dependents at home.

 In Hong Kong, the presence of FDHs helps compensate for a shortage of formal child care and elderly care facilities.
-Because these segments of the population cannot care for themselves, families depend on FDHs to look after their children and elderly as well as manage their household enabling more people in Hong Kong to engage in income generating activities and have better quality of life.
+Families depend on FDHs to look after their children and elderly as well as manage their household enabling more people in Hong Kong to engage in income generating activities and have better quality of life.

 Economic research indicates the contribution of FDW to Hong Kong’s economy in 2012 was 6.6% of Hong Kong’s GDP, or approximately HK$134billion.
 This is double the contribution of the construction sector, and around the same as the accommodation and food sectors.

 The Challenges for Hong Kong’s Domestic Workers

-Domestic workers hear face both circumstances and laws that make living safely and accordance with international human rights law challenging.
+Domestic workers here face both circumstances and restrictive laws that make living and in accordance with international human rights standards challenging.

 Cases of abuse are relatively common among FDHs.
 It is not uncommon for a domestic worker to seek assistance at HDH for issues regarding verbal, physical or sometimes even sexual abuse.
 Many foreign domestic workers do not speak out against abuse because of the discriminatory law in Hong Kong, which only gives them two weeks to secure employment once they leave a position.
 After that time period they must leave the country and return on another visa, which many cannot afford.

 Lack of Adequate Rest

 Many FDHs work excessive hours with little opportunity for rest.
 Hong Kong has no upper limit on the number of hours a FDH can be required to